snekrl/R6-stat-API/README.md

 # R6 API Proxy

 A simple Node.js server that fetches R6 stats using the R6Data API and caches responses for 5 minutes.
-Used by the Discord bot to avoid hitting the API directly.
+Used by snek bot to avoid hitting the API directly.

 ## Features: